A5ho9999/AlectaBot/index.md

 - Sets the provided Channels as active spawning Channels for the Angels.
 - Requires Team Leader+

+**`g!angel.removechannels CHANNELS`**
+- Removes the provided Channels as spawning Channels for the Angels.
+- Requires Team Leader+

 **`g!claim`**
 - Claims the avaliable Angel in the Channel
 - No Requirement